krishng03/youtube-summarizer/README.md

 	2. ```bash
 		npm install
 3. Run the application:
-	1. Run `python server.py` in one terminal
+	1. Run `py server.py` in one terminal
-	2. Run `cd client` and `npm start` in other terminal respectively
+	2. Run `npm run start` in other terminal respectively

 ----------